arangodb/docs-hugo/site/content/3.12/develop/http-api/replication/replication-dump.md

         - `parameters`: the collection properties

-        - `indexes`: an array of the indexes of a the collection.
+        - `indexes`: an array of the indexes of the collection.
 Primary indexes and edge indexes are not included in this array.

         The `state` attribute contains the current state of the replication logger.
 It